Self-Development Dr. Shelley Sommerfeldt Self-Development Dr. Shelley Sommerfeldt

 Read more in our blog on Ways to Increase Affection in Your Relationship:

-If you are needing support or are interested in relationship coaching, virtual services are available, see Online Coaching with Dr. Shelley.
-Services are provided by telephone or online through a HIPAA-compliant telehealth portal, which allows you to be in the comfort of your own home during sessions & has increased privacy.
-Sessions are available for individuals or couples.
-Appointments can be booked online or simply email Dr. Shelley with any questions or appointment requests.
+If you are needing professional support or are interested in relationship coaching, individual psychotherapy services, or couples counseling, virtual services are available.
+You can read more about Online Services with Dr. Shelley.
+Sessions are available for individuals or couples and appointments can be booked online or simply email with any questions or appointment requests.

 Free Facebook Group About Relationships